D-z-V/IRCTC-nlpCaptcha-Solver/README.md

 ## Conclusion

-Given 90% of the work being done I still look to find a work-around this issue.
+Given 90% of the work being done I still look-forward to find a work-around this issue.

 Although not being able to reach the final intended goal I still had fun working on this project.